-- Stock-based compensation was \$790,776 in 2012 compared to \$171,811 in 2011.
-The fair value of the options expensed was estimated at the date of grant using the Black-Scholes option pricing model (the assumptions used for the fair value calculation are discussed in the Financial Statements).
-During the three months ended March 31, 2012, the Company issued a number of options to employees, directors and consultants of the Company which resulted in an increase in 2012 stock based compensation expense. - ➤ During the three months ended March 31, 2012, marketing, trade shows and conferences increased to \$160,929 from \$26,764 in 2011.
+During the three months ended June 30, 2012, marketing, trade shows and conferences increased to \$34,347 from \$25,893 in 2011.
 For the 2012 period, the Company looked to increase its marketing efforts through more extensive use of social media, advertising publications, third party website platforms, trade shows and investor and shareholder presentations.

-The Company's other losses increased for the three months ended March 31, 2012, totalling a loss of \$29,660 compared to a loss of \$12,030 for 2011.
+The Company's other losses decreased for the three months ended June 30, 2012, totalling a loss of \$10,877 compared to a loss of \$23,629 for 2011.
 The majority of the other losses is attributed to foreign exchange loss.
 The operations of the Company are impacted by the fluctuations in the US Dollar and Nicaraguan Cordoba against the Canadian dollar.
 Significant fluctuations in foreign exchange rates in countries where the Company operates are difficult to predict and could have a significant variance on the Company's future operations.
+In addition, during the three months ended June 30, 2012, the Company's higher bank balance resulted in increased interest income in the period compared to the prior period.